-- 6.5.a.
+- 6.5.1.
 Specifications must be written to encourage competition to the fullest extent possible.
 No person may write specifications, or attempt to influence the drafter of specifications, to limit competition or favor or disfavor a particular brand or vendor.
 Spending units may not use brand or vendor names to restrict competition.
-If, however, brand names are used to adequately describe a needed commodity or service, the brand or vendor name must be followed by the phrase "or equal" to promote and encourage competition. - 6.5.a.1.
-Examples of limiting competition or favoring a brand or vendor include, but are not limited to: drafting specifications to match a vendor's description of its commodity or service to the exclusion of others, listing a brand name in specifications without noting that equivalent products will be considered, and drafting specifications that are so restrictive that only one desired vendor can meet the requirements without adequate justification for the restrictions. - 6.5.a.2.
+If, however, brand names are used to adequately describe a needed commodity or service, the brand or vendor name must be followed by the phrase "or equal" to promote and encourage competition. - 6.5.1.a.
+Examples of limiting competition or favoring a brand or vendor include, but are not limited to: drafting specifications to match a vendor's description of its commodity or service to the exclusion of others, listing a brand name in specifications without noting that equivalent products will be considered, and drafting specifications that are so restrictive that only one desired vendor can meet the requirements without adequate justification for the restrictions. - 6.5.1.b.
 Nothing contained in the subsection will be construed to prevent a spending unit from drafting specifications with restrictions and mandatory requirements that are necessary to perform the objectives for which the commodity or service is purchased.
-Reduced need for training, maintaining consistency in inventory, staff familiarity, and other similar objectives will not be sufficient to justify restrictions in specifications. - 6.5.a.3.
+Reduced need for training, maintaining consistency in inventory, staff familiarity, and other similar objectives will not be sufficient to justify restrictions in specifications. - 6.5.1.c.
 A spending unit that uses a brand or vendor name to describe a needed commodity or service must also list in the specifications the mandatory components of that commodity or service that the reference to a brand or vendor name is intended to capture.
 A vendor's equality with the brand or vendor name will be evaluated on the basis of the mandatory components only.
 If a vendor bids a commodity or service that is equal to the brand or vendor name with regard to all identified mandatory components, the Director shall not disqualify the vendor's bid due to inequality of non-mandatory components.
-Any spending unit request to disqualify a vendor on the grounds that the vendor has bid an unequal product must be accompanied by written justification listing the mandatory component that is unequal and explaining how the product bid is unequal.
+Any spending unit request to disqualify a vendor on the grounds that the vendor has bid an unequal product must be accompanied by written justification listing the mandatory component that is unequal and explaining how the product bid is unequal. - 6.5.2.

-- 6.5.b.
 The Director has authority to develop standard specifications that will form the basis of statewide contracts used by multiple agencies.
-Standard specifications shall include information relating to the cost of maintenance and expected life of the commodities, services or printing when the Director determines there are applicable nationally accepted standards. - 6.5.c.
+Standard specifications shall include information relating to the cost of maintenance and expected life of the commodities, services or printing when the Director determines there are applicable nationally accepted standards. - 6.5.3.
 The Purchasing Division has final authority over specifications and may require that a spending unit modify specifications.
-In the event that a spending unit refuses to make the required changes, the Director is prohibited from issuing a solicitation until the spending unit provides the Director with a written explanation for the refusal, that the Director deems satisfactory.
+In the event that a spending unit refuses to make the required changes, the Director is prohibited from issuing a solicitation until the spending unit provides the Director with a written explanation for the refusal, that the Director deems satisfactory. - 6.5.4.
+The provisions of Subsection 6.5.a. and 6.5.b. do not apply to spending units that have established a Standard in accordance with W. Va.
+Code §5A-3-61 and W. Va.
+Code of State Rules §148-1-14.